clebert/onecfg-rust/README.md

 ## Usage

-In short, a onecfg file (e.g. `onecfg.json`) allows to automatically generate arbitrary config files as follows:
+In short, a onecfg file (e.g. `onecfg.json`) allows for the automatic generation of config files as follows:

 ```
 onecfg onecfg.json
 ```

-In each onecfg file there can be three different sections.
-A section for defining config files to be generated in their respective format, e.g:
+### Defining the format of the config files to be generated

 ```json
 {